hexundev/psplib/README.md

 # psplib

-A simple library for PSP
+A simple library for PSP.

+The goal of this was to learn more about the PSP GU and not have any GPL/LGPL dependencies like gLib2D.

+For audio, OSLib supports WAV, ADPMC and other formats.

+## License
+MIT